parallelchain-io/prfcs/PRFCS/prfc-3.md

 To encourage staking in the network, staking functionalities are provided in the PRFC3 smart contract, where the investors can deposit and stake their locked XPLLs into pools.

-The "Required Calls" section lists the set of methods that all smart contracts that want to be PRFC 3-compliant must implement, as well as the behaviour that each defined method must exhibit.
+The below sections list the set of methods that all smart contracts that want to be PRFC 3-compliant must implement, as well as the behavior that each defined method must exhibit.

 ## Glossary
 ---